Loss of integrability in a system with two-photon interactions: Numerical diagonalization and convergence

 where $n=0,1,\ldots,n_{\max}$.
 By evaluating this distribution at the truncation values $n_{\max}$ and $n_{max}-1$, we impose the condition

 where $\delta$ is a small tolerance parameter.
-When this condition is satisfied, it guarantees that the wavefunction of the $k$-th. eigenstate is converged within the truncated Hilbert space and will remain unchanged upon further increasing $n_{\max}$.
+When this condition is satisfied, it guarantees that the wavefunction of the $k$th. eigenstate is converged within the truncated Hilbert space and will remain unchanged upon further increasing $n_{\max}$.
 This criterion is checked for each eigenstate, ordered by ascending energy.
-The lowest energy eigenstate that violates this inequality determines the set of converged eigenstates (eigenenergies).
+The lowest-energy eigenstate that violates this inequality determines the set of converged eigenstates (eigenenvalues).

+In the following, we illustrate the effects of our convergence method.
+We first examine how the truncation value $n_{\max}$ impacts the fraction of converged eigenstates (eigenvalues).
+This fraction is defined as the ratio of the number of converged eigenstates $N_{c}$, identified using the criterion in Eq.~\eqref{eq:Convergence}, to the total number of eigenstates $N$.

+In Fig.~\ref{fig:Convergence}(a1), we consider an atomic level splitting of $\omega_{0}=0.0075$, where there is a coexistence of normal and superradiant phases before the spectral collapse.
+Figure~\ref{fig:Convergence}(a2) examines a value of $\omega_{0}=2$, where only the normal phase exists prior to the spectral collapse.
+Both scenarios were computed for a fixed system size of $j=25$ and three truncation values $n_{\max}=100,200$, and 500.
+In Fig.~\ref{fig:Convergence}(a1), we observe that the fraction $N_{c}/N$ increases slowly at the coupling strength corresponding to the spectral collapse $\gamma_{\text{sc}}=\omega/2$, particularly for the largest truncation value $n_{\max}=500$.
+For the other coupling strengths $\gamma<\omega/2$, the fraction remains relatively constant, regardless of the truncation value.
+In contrast, as shown in Fig.~\ref{fig:Convergence}(a2), increasing the truncation value consistently enhances the fraction of converged states across all coupling strengths.

+Finally, we examine the effect of system size $j$ on the fraction $N_{c}/N$.
+In Figs.~\ref{fig:Convergence}(b1) and~\ref{fig:Convergence}(b2), we analyze the previous values of atomic level splitting $\omega_{0}=0.0075$ and $\omega_{0}=2$, respectively.
+Both cases were computed with a fixed truncation value of $n_{\max}=500$ and for three different system sizes $j=15,25$, and 40.
+The results in Figs.~\ref{fig:Convergence}(b1) and~\ref{fig:Convergence}(b2) indicate that, for a constant truncation value, increasing the system size does not significantly alter the fraction $N_{c}/N$.